-1.1 This method is intended for use in determining the elongation remaining in rubber insulation and sheath compounds after a specimen has been held at a specified elongation for a given period of time, then relieved of the force and allowed to rest for a definite period of time.

-3.1.1 Grips as used in the testing machine described in method 3021.

-3.1.2 Any satisfactory device for stretching the specimen at a uniform speed and which will hold it at a specified elongation for a definite period of time.
-An apparatus that has been found satisfactory is shown in figure 3161.

-3.1.3 Stop watch or other suitable timing device which will register the time in seconds and minutes.

-3.1.4 Measuring scale or other device graduated in 0.01 inch for indicating the elongation or set.
+- 1.1 This method is intended for use in determining the elongation remaining in rubber insulation and sheath compounds after a specimen has been held at a specified elongation for a given period of time, then relieved of the force and allowed to rest for a definite period of time. - 2.
+SPECIMEN - 2.1 The specimen should be as described in method 3021. - 3.
+APPARATUS - 3.1 The apparatus shall be as follows: - 3.1.1 Grips as used in the testing machine described in method 3021. - 3.1.2 Any satisfactory device for stretching the specimen at a uniform speed and which will hold it at a specified elongation for a definite period of time.
+An apparatus that has been found satisfactory is shown on figure 3161. - 3.1.3 Stop watch or other suitable timing device which will register the time in seconds and minutes. - 3.1.4 Measuring scale or other device graduated in 0.01 inch for indicating the elongation or set.
 A straight rod of a length equal to the exact distance required between the bench marks after stretching has been found suitable for determining the required elongation.